molgw/molgw/README.md

 It requires the manual editing of the src/Makefile (sorry).
 Please check carefully the module dependence so to compile and add it to the right "level" of the Makefile.
-The code should compile properly in parallel with "make -j".
+The code should compile properly in parallel with `make -j`.

 ## Contributors